Personal Injury Lawyers

 Franklin, Tennessee, Motorcycle Accident Lawyer Serving Middle Tennessee and Beyond

 Motorcycle accident injuries are usually severe, even if the rider was wearing protective gear such as a helmet or leathers.
 People injured in motorcycle accidents may be unable to work for weeks or months.
 They may be permanently disabled.
 Many motorcycle accidents are fatal, causing unbelievable grief and pain to those left behind.

-At Story, Abernathy, Campbell, Ashworth, Yarbrough, and Hudson, An Association of Attorneys, we help people who were injured in motorcycle accidents caused by negligence.
+At Story, Abernathy, Campbell, Ashworth, McGill, and Walters, An Association of Attorneys, we help people who were injured in motorcycle accidents caused by negligence.
 We seek compensation for their medical bills, lost wages, pain and suffering, and other costs of the crash.
 If the rider died in a fatal accident, we file a wrongful death claim seeking compensation so that survivors cope with their losses.

 Examples of Motorcycle Accident Injuries

 Our attorneys have handled cases involving serious injuries such as: